TypeFunc/uh-mfc/README.md

 This repository collects resources and information related to the UH circle of people interested in the Mathematical Foundations of CS (MFCS).

-**Topics**
+## Topics

-Here is a tentative list of topics that might be of interest to the group.
+Here is a (tentative) list of some topics of interest to our group.

 1. lambda calculus
 2. category theory